IGELsociety/IGEL_website/content/IGEL2024_payment.md

 You can register for the IGEL 2024 conference using this form: https://forms.gle/QW9mH8aGxCQQv8L19

+After completing the form, you can pay the registration fee following the instructions below.

 ## Summary of fees

 **The fees are based on your membership status and academic position**